-If the Complainant requests that his or her name or other identifiable information not be shared with the Respondent, or requests that the College take no formal action in response to a report, the Director of Human Resources in consultation with the appropriate Vice President(s) shall evaluate such request and notify the individual of the College’s response to the request.
+If the Complainant requests that his or her name or other identifiable information not be shared with the Respondent, or requests that the College take no formal action in response to a report, the Associate Vice President of Human Resources in consultation with the appropriate Vice President(s) shall evaluate such request and notify the individual of the College’s response to the request.
 The College will honor the Complainant’s request to the extent possible based on a careful balancing of such requests with any legal reporting requirements, the risk of harm to any individual and the College’s duty to maintain a safe and non-discriminatory environment for all.

 If the College honors the request for confidentiality, the College’s ability to meaningfully investigate the incident and pursue disciplinary action against a Respondent may be limited.
 Complainants are advised, however, that the College may be obligated to move forward with a College – Initiated Investigation and potential disciplinary action if there is an individual or public safety concern and sufficient independent information exists to establish that the Discriminatory Harassment Policy has been violated.

 Upon receipt of a complaint, the College will take interim measures to address concerns regarding safety and well-being.
 If necessary, the College will assist the Complainant in making reasonable efforts to avoid contact with the Respondent(s).
-Interim measures may include no contact directives, changes in class or work schedules, changes in College-owned living arrangements, interim suspension, College-imposed leave or any other measures that the College deems appropriate.
+Interim measures may include no-contact directives, changes in class or work schedules, changes in College-owned living arrangements, interim suspension, College-imposed leave or any other measures that the College deems appropriate.
 Interim measures are available under both Informal and Formal Resolution Processes, although the ability to impose certain protective measures against a Respondent may require that the report be resolved through the Formal Resolution Process.

 Expectations Regarding Participation by the Parties